-The Namchak Lineage places great significance on the purpose of retreat as a way to change the habits of the mind to achieve happiness for oneself and for all beings.
-Tulku Sangak Rinpoche, the spiritual leader of the Namchak Lineage, tasked Lama Tsomo with creating a retreat facility.
-The Namchak Foundation was founded in North America with the purpose of supporting this endeavor and other efforts of the Namchak Lineage.
+The Namchak lineage of Tibetan Buddhism places great significance on retreat as a way to change the habits of the mind and achieve happiness for oneself and all beings.
+The Namchak Foundation was founded in North America with the purpose of supporting the Namchak lineage.
+Tulku Sangak Rinpoche, the spiritual leader of the lineage, tasked Lama Tsomo with creating a retreat facility for practice and study.

 “If you really want to learn Spanish, the best approach is to join a total immersion program.
 If you really want to change the habits of your mind for the better, the best approach is retreat.”
 Lama Tsomo

 The Foundation is guiding the building and later managing the operations of the Namchak Retreat Ranch near Hot Springs, Montana to create a space for retreat and immersion in study.
 As landowners, we’re seeking to apply principles of Buddhism by collaboratively working with local tribes, neighboring landowners, and natural resource specialists to make informed and mindful land management decisions.

 In addition, the Foundation is developing learning, practice, and retreat curricula for all levels of students interested in Tibetan, or Vajrayana, Buddhism.
 Students will have the opportunity to participate in both online and in-person community learning groups.
 Get involved today by joining our e-news list to receive notices of teachings and retreat opportunities.